Netball regulations for 2025-26 | Published 22 September 2025

 NET 4 Match officials Match officials should be appointed as per Appendix 5 (‘BUCS Match Officials Requirements’).

-NET 4.1 For Scottish Conference (Tier 1 and below) league fixtures, and Scottish Conference Cup fixtures, each team is expected to provide one of the umpires unless agreed in writing prior to the fixture to do otherwise
+NET 4.1 For Scottish Conference (Tier 1 and below) league fixtures, Scottish Conference Cup fixtures, Scottish Conference Trophy fixtures, and when two Scottish institutions/Playing Entities play each other in the National Trophy, each team is expected to provide one of the umpires unless agreed in writing prior to the fixture to do otherwise.

 NET 5 Facility and equipment requirements